bveenema/PublishManager/README.md

 ```
 #include "PublishManager.h"
-PublishManager publishManager;
+PublishManager<> publishManager;

 void setup() {
   publishManager.publish("My_Event_Name","My_Data");
 }

 void loop() {
+  publishManager.process();
 }
 ```
-PublishManager creates it's own 1 second, Software Timer when it is initialized so you don't need to call a `.process()` or `.update()` method in your loop.
+`.publish()` creates a Publish Event (pubEvent) that is stored in the cache of PublishManager and released to the cloud when it is safe to do so by calling `.process()`.
+The `.process()` method can (and should) be called more often than 1/second and is safe to call when the Particle device is offline.
+Process will make sure your device is connected to the Particle Cloud before publishing.

+Note: In this simplified example, "My_Event_Name" would actually publish immediately and not be stored in the cache at all.
+A subsequent, immediate (under 1 second) call to `.publish()` would be stored in the cache.

-Storing publish events can use up a lot of memory so PublishManager limits the number of events to **10**.
-You can ovverride this (with caution) using the `.maxCacheSize(int newMax)` method.
-Absolute maximum cache size is 255.
+Storing publish events can use up a lot of memory so PublishManager limits the number of events to **5**.
+You can ovverride this (with caution) using the by setting the variables between the `<` and `>` brackets.
+See the `CustomCacheSize` example for more info.

 See the [examples](examples) folder for more details.